 After a morning walk to see the sunrise surfers at Cove Park (and sip on a cappuccino from Belle Surf Café), make your way to the central isthmus of the island, where you’ll be soaring into the sky on a one-of-a-kind voyage.

-Aboard a chopper with Blue Hawaiian Helicopters, that is.
-As the leader in Hawaiian air tours—a title the company has held for over 25 years—Blue Hawaiian offers tours of Maui’s hidden gems, from Hana’s remarkable waterfalls to West Maui’s towering (and humbling) bluffs.
-Their Molokai tour is especially electrifying—it swoops passengers above the largest sea cliffs in the world—and each journey is accompanied by insightful facts about Hawaii’s history, geology, and culture.
+Aboard a Maui helicopter tour, that is.
+Tours of Maui’s hidden gems, from Hana’s remarkable waterfalls to West Maui’s towering (and humbling) bluffs, are awaiting you!
+The Molokai tour is especially electrifying—it swoops passengers above the largest sea cliffs in the world—and each journey is accompanied by insightful facts about Hawaii’s history, geology, and culture.

 It’s safe to assume that one of the primary reasons you chose Maui as your destination is the extraordinary sand and surf.